High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars: High-energy neutrino emission

-On the right panel of Figure~\ref{NeutrinoSpectra}, we show the time-integrated neutrino flux up to $t=t_{\rm bo}$ for the same configurations.
+On the right panels of Figure~\ref{NeutrinoSpectra}, we show the time-integrated neutrino flux up to $t=t_{\rm bo}$ for the same configurations.
+We first discuss the $s=2$ case, which corresponds to the top-right panel.
 For WR stars, we find that the neutrinos with energies exceeding $10\, {\rm TeV}$ are scarce due to strong IC cooling at breakout times and strong neutrino attenuation at earlier times.
 The majority of the contribution to the fluence essentially comes from the later times, when the progenitor density is sufficiently small.
 Since $t_{\rm bo}\sim 60\, {\rm s}$ is rather short, the fluence $\Phi_\nu$ is too small to yield an observable neutrino signal.
-Neutrino spectra in BSGs can reach PeV energy range, with $\dot{E}_{\rm tot} \sim 10^{47}-10^{49}\, {\rm erg/s}$ at $t_{\rm bo}$.
+Neutrino spectra in BSGs can reach the 1 -- 10 PeV range with $L_j \sim 10^{47}-10^{49}\, {\rm erg/s}$ at $t_{\rm bo}$.
 Furthermore, the neutrino spectrum at injection can extend up to 100 TeV before cooling effects become important.
 When $P_i=2\, {\rm ms}$ and $B_{\rm dip} = 10^{15}\, {\rm G}$, the comoving temperature is low enough such that $f_{p\gamma}<1$ and neutrino production at late times is suppressed.
-RSG progenitors have breakout times $\sim 2000$ s, which allows for $\Gamma_j\sim 10^5$.
-As the jet cools and $T\sim 10^4$ K, the spectrum break ultimately appears in the $10\; {\rm TeV}-1\; {\rm PeV}$ energy range.
-In this case, the flux is largest between 1 PeV and 20 PeV, which accounts for the late-time emission.
-The low-energy tail comes from the superposition of the low-energy tails of emissions at all times, creating a smooth rise in the flux, while the high energy tail end of the neutrino spectrum is the superposition of contributions from late times.
-Like in the BSG case, neutrino production is suppressed shortly before breakout, which is why RSG breakout flux for $P_i=2\, {\rm ms}$ and $B_{\rm dip}=10^{15}\, {\rm G}$ is not shown in the left panel of Figure \ref{NeutrinoSpectra}.
+RSG progenitors have breakout times at $\sim 2000\, {\rm s}$, which allows for $\Gamma_j\sim 10^5$.
+As mentioned earlier, photons are no longer thermalized after $\sim 400\, {\rm s}$.
+Hence, neutrino production drops significantly after this time, such that only neutrinos originating from thermal photons at $t\lesssim 400\, {\rm s}$ contribute to the neutrino fluence.
+We see that the spectral break appears in the $10\; {\rm TeV}-1\; {\rm PeV}$ energy range.
+In this case, the fluence is largest between 1 PeV and 100 PeV, which accounts for the emission after 100 s.
+The low-energy tail comes from the superposition of the low-energy tails of emissions at all times, creating a smooth rise in fluence, while the high energy tail end of the neutrino spectrum is the superposition of contributions from late times.